alec-gibson/go-postgres-petstore/README.md

 2. It brings up (or recreates) all containers using docker compose
 3. It waits for the application to become healthy
 4. It runs all integration tests (defined in the `integrationtests` directory)

+## TODO:
+1. Add unit tests
+2. Add pipeline logic to build / test / upload the application container on every master commit
+3. Add pipeline logic to deploy the application to the cloud on every master commit
+4. Expand the scope of the application, so there are multiple tables and queries with joins
+5. Fork this repo and make something actually useful